lifeeric/prompt-engineering/README.md

 You'll get shorter output.

-**But if you increase the temperature, you also need to remove the word `CONSICE` and `very concisely` in order to get completely different output.**
+**But if you increase the temperature, you also need to remove the word `CONSICE` and `very concisely` in order to get a completely different output.**

 ### 4) Keyword extraction, named entity recognition, dates
- let's extrat
+ let's extract named entity and dates

 Syntax Example: